chain4travel/camino-website/src/posts/decode-travel-recap.md

 ![decode3.jpeg](/static/images/decode3.jpeg)

-> Over the next few days, participants engaged in intensive brainstorming and hacking sessions to upload the presentation by the end of the third day prior to a special event: the Ramen Night, sponsored by [GP Solutions](https://www.notion.so/ffa2659bb2754f2bbaf6fd9986074afc?pvs=21), which served as a perfect networking opportunity among the attendees.
->
->
-> The culmination was the pitch day and award ceremony.

 ## Challenges

 All the challenges presented at Decode Travel were crafted to address real business bottlenecks faced by participating companies directly.
 Hence, the hackathon was highly productive and resulted in the development of applicable solutions relevant to the needs of the companies and the industry.